Torvec/next-level-loot/README.md

 ## Project Status

-Currntly in Development as of 03 Dec 2024
+Currently in Development as of 03 Dec 2024

-See issues for current bugs and features to be implemented.
+[See issues](https://github.com/Torvec/next-level-loot/issues) tab for current bugs and features to be implemented.